Uninstall ARM

 Uninstall SQL Server

-If you want to uninstall the SQL Server Express Edition provided with the setup, follow these steps.
-This does not delete the database files.
+Perform the following steps to uninstall SQL Server Express Edition included with the setup.
+This procedure does not delete the database files.

-- Follow the steps of the SQL Server installation wizard.
+5. Follow the instructions in the SQL Server installation wizard to complete the uninstall.

 Delete the ARM database